pingcap/docs/pd-control.md

 >> store delete 1                      // Delete the store with the store id of 1 ......
 >> store label 1 zone cn               // Set the value of the label with the "zone" key to "cn" for the store with the store id of 1
->> store weight 1 5 10                 // Set the leader weight to 5 and region weight to 10 for the store with the store id of 1
+>> store weight 1 5 10                 // Set the leader weight to 5 and Region weight to 10 for the store with the store id of 1
 >> store remove-tombstone              // Remove stores that are in tombstone state
 >> store limit                         // Show the speed limit of adding-peer operations and the limit of removing-peer operations per minute in all stores
 >> store limit add-peer                // Show the speed limit of adding-peer operations per minute in all stores